-Treehouse Sanctum is a diverse alternative folk rock band from Denver, CO.
-Having recently shared the stage with Mumford & Sons, The Flaming Lips, Jenny Lewis, and more; this unique group is working on their sophomore album, due out in early 2017.
-Fronted by duo, Sam & Danya Lynn and backed by Andrew (drums), Ben (Bass), Jeremy (lead guitar) & Dewayne (trumpet); Treehouse Sanctum creates a soulful fused sound of folk, indie dream rock, & boot stomping Americana.
+Treehouse Sanctum is an alternative folk rock band from Denver, CO.
+Fronted by duo, Sam & Danya Lynn and backed by Andrew (drums), Ben (Bass), Jeremy (lead guitar), & Dewayne (Trumpet); the band is an “Americana orchestra” creating an illuminating fused sound of folk rock soul.

 Download with iTunes